 - 1. The obligation to comply with the prescriptions of public law goes without saying.
-This provision is declaratory only and was introduced to take account of the fact that the customs law of the EC at the time and of the EU at present is based on certain provisions of the CIM Uniform Rules (Report on the 16th session, p.
+This provision is declaratory only and was introduced in view of the fact that the customs law of the EC is based on certain provisions of the CIM Uniform Rules (Report on the Sixteenth Session, p.
 5/6).
 Article 4 of the new Appendix C (RID) includes a similar provision, following the example of Article 5 of the European Agreement concerning the International Carriage of Dangerous Goods by Road (ADR). - 2.
-The 5th General Assembly supplemented this provision with an explicit reference to the provisions of the law on the protection of animals (Report, p.
+The Fifth General Assembly supplemented this provision with an explicit reference to the provisions of the law on the protection of animals (Report, p.
 68).